Potato-Industries/TOCTOU/README.md

 # toctou

-Template TOCTOU script, uses event monitoring to append to files (useful if temporary config file uses a random name).
+Template TOCTOU script, uses event monitoring to append to files (useful if temporary config file uses a random name/folder path).

 Usage:
 1. Set a 'watcher' for a file event (ahead of time).